TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Voice/README.md

 ## Using Uncertified Radios

 Let there be no mistake: there *are* a number of awesome and technically highly sophisticated uncertified Chinese radios, packed with technology at unbeatably low prices.
+And these radios are perfectly legal to operate with the proper license (i.e. HAM radio).

-For example, take the *Radtel RT-4D*: it supports both *analog* and *digital* transmission with dual-band support for *2m* and *70cm* (essentially covering all VHF and UHF license-free bands) and has an exceptionally sensitive receiver.
+For example, take the *Radtel RT-4D*: it supports both *analog* and *digital* transmission with dual-band support for *2m* and *70cm* (essentially covering all VHF and UHF bands) and has an exceptionally sensitive receiver.

 It can receive almost the entire frequency range from *18 MHz* up to *1 GHz*, including *27MHz CB band*, and even supports strong AES256 encryption in its digital modes.
 All this in a very small form factor and with a strong rechargeable battery.